 St. Bernards do not tolerate sharp temperature drops, so if a dog is kept on the street, then there must be a canopy.
 You can not leave the dog for a long time under the scorching rays.
 In addition, the dog can not always be in street conditions without communicating with the family - if everything is at home, then the dog should be with them!

 Learn how to get a flea from a dog .

 Photo of St. Bernard

 Video about St. Bernard

-The breed is quite common and it's not difficult to get a thoroughbred puppy.
-Puppy from the hands without a pedigree (and without a guarantee of purebredness and health) will cost 4000-7000 rubles.
-Acquiring such a pet, all responsibility falls on the new owner.
-Puppy from the nursery with a pedigree, which will be an excellent friend of the family, costs about 10,000-15,000.
-It is not suitable for exhibitions and breeding because of small deviations from standard characteristics.
-In the rest it is a physically and mentally healthy animal.
+The breed is quite common and to acquire a pedigree puppy is not difficult.
+Puppy with hands without pedigree (and without guarantees of pure breed and health) will cost 4000-7000 rubles.
+By purchasing such a pet, all responsibility falls on the new owner.
+A puppy from a nursery with a pedigree that will be a great friend of the family costs about 10,000-15,000.
+It is not suitable for exhibitions and breeding due to small deviations from standard characteristics.
+Otherwise, it is a healthy physically and mentally animal.

-The cost of a puppy from parents with good performance and good data, which, if not become a champion, but will definitely participate in the breeding, starts from 25,000 rubles.
-If you need a pet for an active exhibition career, then you need to take a kid of the highest - show class.
+The cost of a puppy from parents with good performance and good data, which, if it does not become a champion, but will definitely participate in breeding, starts at 25,000 rubles.
+If you need a pet for an active show career, then you need to take the baby of the highest - show class.
 The price in this case is 35000-50000 rubles.

-Going for a puppy, it is necessary to decide whether a dog of a similar breed is suitable and for what purposes a pet is purchased.
-St. Bernard is a good-natured giant, an excellent option for a friendly family with children.
-But the dimensions oblige the owners to give maximum attention to training.
+Going for a puppy, you should decide whether a dog of this breed is suitable and for what purpose a pet is purchased.
+St. Bernard is a good-natured giant, a great option for a friendly family with children.
+But the dimensions require owners to pay maximum attention to learning.